Rohitsharma-11/About-Me/README.md

 ##  About Me
 -  I’m **Rohit Sharma**, a **Data Analyst** who thrives on uncovering insights from data.
 -  Always eager to **learn new tools** and **tackle complex problems** with creative solutions.
+-  **Tell stories with data** — I turn raw numbers into strategic insights.
+-  **Adaptable learner** — I continuously master new tools to stay ahead in analytics.
 ---
 ##  Skills & Tools
 | Area            | Tools / Technologies               |